hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

     Figure 2: Connected Market

 It is the expectation of the U.S. Department of Energy that expanded use of HPXML will achieve the following:

-    * Reduce time and cost of collecting and transferring home-related data.
+    * Reduce time and cost of collecting and transferring home and energy-related data;
+    * Foster new and strengthen existing organizational relationships within the residential supply chain;
-    * Increase the transparency of energy efficiency work targeted toward facilitating deeper penetration of energy efficiency products and services throughout the market.
+    * Increase the transparency of energy efficiency work tto facilitate deeper market penetration of energy efficiency products and services;
+    * Enhance ability to quantify energy savings through standardized, data-rich EM&V methods;
-    * Improve the quality assurance systems and practices needed to efficiently measure and verify energy performance.
+    * Improve the quality assurance systems and practices needed to efficiently support, measure and verify energy performance.
-    * Foster new and strengthen existing organizational relationships within the residential supply chain leading to advancements in valuing energy efficiency.

 Significant effort has gone into the development of HPXML and this Implementation Guide, but the work is not complete.
 HPXML is constantly being